 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit . . .

 We will not discover the reality of the heights and depths of God's love for us by consulting friends, husbands, or our experiences.
 God will not compete with our other lovers.
 We will only truly realize this truth by spending time with the King, believing what He says, and behaving in His truth.

-In conclusion, it is my hope and prayer that women will step into a relationship with their savior God and be delivered from everything that has stood in the way of them fulfilling the powerful and influential purpose God has for them, whether that obstacle was and is personal sin or the effects of sin from another.
+In conclusion, I hope and pray that women will step into a relationship with their Savior God.
+And in that relationship, they will be delivered from everything that has stood in the way of them fulfilling the powerful and influential purpose God has for them, whether that obstacle was and is a personal sin or the effects of sin from another.

 He Loves Me

 Plucked from it's own stigma

 Beheld in childlike wonder

 In spite of graceless blunders